Huntress (Helena Bertinelli): One Year Later

 In 2006, the narratives of most DC Comics superhero series skipped one year.
-In the One Year Later stories, Huntress works with Oracle's group.
+In the One Year Later (comics) stories, Huntress works with Oracle's group.
 With Black Canary's departure from the team (issue #99), in issue #100 Huntress becomes the team's field commander.

 Huntress later returns to Gotham after the Birds disband, aiding Cassandra Cain in maintaining order after Gotham descends into chaos during the midst of the Battle for the Cowl event.

 Joined by Lady Blackhawk and Grace Choi, Huntress later assists her then love interest Catman and his team the Secret Six in a massive supervillain battle to steal Neron's Get Out of Hell Free Card.

 Brightest Day

-During the Brightest Day event, Oracle gathers the Birds of Prey back together in Gotham.
+In Brightest Day, Oracle gathers the Birds of Prey back together in Gotham.
 In addition to getting the band back together, Oracle adds Hawk and Dove to the team.
 Huntress aids Black Canary (who had now left the Justice League), in a battle against a new villainess calling herself the White Canary.
 The Birds soon strike up an uneasy alliance with the Penguin, who ultimately betrays them and severely injures Zinda and Hawk.
 He attempts to kill Huntress as well, but she and Dove easily defeat him.
 While Dove takes Hawk and Zinda to a hospital, Huntress binds and gags the Penguin with duct tape, intending to take the villain prisoner to interrogate him.
 After being informed by Oracle that she has to leave the Penguin behind, Huntress considers murdering him in cold blood, but instead opts to leave him alive.

+Convergence

+During the Convergence event, Helena Bertinelli is featured as a main character in a story set in a Gotham City that has been trapped under a mysterious dome for a year.
+She stars alongside the Renee Montoya version of the Question and Batwoman (Kate Kane).

+Helena is living in a shared apartment with Renee.
+She expresses worry and suspicion when Renee works with Harvey Dent (Two-Face) to acquire medical supplies, reminding Renee that Two-Face is not to be trusted.
+At the end of the series, when Renee's father dies (after they reconcile), Helena and Kate are there to comfort her.

+Kate feels a pang of jealousy upon noticing that Helena and Renee, her ex-girlfriend, are in a relationship, which is fully confirmed some time later, outside the Convergence storyline, when Helena and Renee share a passionate kiss.